 Hess and his long-time collaborator Janelia Senior Fellow Eric Betzig were fielding dozens of requests from outside collaborators wanting to use their new imaging technologies.
 They also knew firsthand the challenge in getting new inventions from the lab to commercial use.

 The pair approached Gerry Rubin, then Janelia’s executive director, to discuss an innovative approach: A new center at the research campus that would provide visitors with alternative access to the new microscopes.
-This intermediate path would free up the researchers to continue developing new technology, while allowing their already-created new microscopes to be tested and perfected by a built-in user base – helping to set the instruments up for success when it came time to bring them to market.
+This intermediate path would free up the researchers to continue developing new technology, while allowing prototypes of their new microscopes to be tested and perfected with the assistance of a built-in user base – helping to set the instruments up for success when it came time to license them to companies for broader dissemination to the research community.

 "The beautiful thing was, Gerry resonated right away with that, and everything seemed to flow like magic,” Hess recalls.